webrecorder/pywb/README.rst

 pywb can also be used as an HTTP and/or HTTPS proxy server.
 See `pywb Proxy Mode Usage <https://github.com/ikreymer/pywb/wiki/Pywb-Proxy-Mode-Usage>`_ for more details on configuring proxy mode.
+The `pywb-proxy-demo <https://github.com/ikreymer/pywb-proxy-demo>`_ project also contains a working configuration of proxy mode deployment.

 Configure with Archived Content